yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 Consider the same system where the modules are designed to serve to *"clients"*, *"product"*, and *"transaction"*.
-Each of these modules may have its own ETL pipeline, data models, prediction capability, programming interface, etc., and altogether the sub-modules form the "domain", of the entire system.
+Each of these modules may have its own ETL pipeline, data models, data analytical ability, programming interface, etc., and altogether the sub-modules form the "domain", of the entire system.
 Obviously, one domain may have interconnections with the others.
 If these connections are from a technical perspective, the "t2t" translation is required.